 Under the current system you must complete both the academic and vocational stages of training as well as meeting the character and suitability requirements to become a solicitor.
 The academic stage is achieved by either:

-The SRA will be providing information and guidance about how to qualify in the new system.
-Watch their video for more information.
+The SRA have provided guidance about how to qualify in the new system.